-- Participate with the Executive Director, Trustees and Advisory Board in refining the Foundation’s grantmaking goals, priorities, strategies and practices.
+- Work with the Executive Director, Trustees, Advisory Board and staff colleagues in refining the Foundation’s grantmaking goals, priorities, strategies and practices.

 - Prepare proposal evaluations, solicit and follow up on feedback from Advisory Board members and outside experts; make recommendations to the Executive Director for Trustee approval of grants.